 - Budget: Patong Beach Hotel

 If you ask any travel expert where to stay in Phuket for first-time visitors, the answer is almost always Kata Beach.
-It’s the perfect middle ground — beautiful sand, calm waters, lovely restaurants, a few bars, and plenty of family-friendly hotels.
-Not too wild, not too quiet — just right.
+It’s the perfect middle ground, beautiful sand, calm waters, lovely restaurants, a few bars, and plenty of family-friendly hotels.
+Not too wild, not too quiet, just right.
+Kata Beach is the best all-round base in Phuket for first-timers and couples who want a real beach, walkable restaurants and a few bars, without Patong’s nightlife chaos.

 Karon is the long, wide, peaceful sister of Patong.
-If you’re wondering where to stay in Karon Beach Phuket with kids — this is a top pick.
+If you’re wondering where to stay in Karon Beach, Phuket, with kids, this is a top pick.
 The beach stretches for over 3km, so it never feels crowded.
 Hotels here usually have big pools, kids’ clubs, and family rooms.
+Karon Beach is the best choice for families in Phuket thanks to its 3km stretch of wide, uncrowded sand, calmer waters, and mid-range hotels built around kids’ clubs and pools.

 Why families love Karon: